Nitronium tetrafluoroborate

 Nitronium tetrafluoroborate is an inorganic compound with formula NO2BF4.
 It is a salt of nitronium cation and tetrafluoroborate anion.
 It is a colorless crystalline solid, which reacts with water to form the corrosive acids HF and HNO3.
 As such, it must be handled under water-free conditions.
 It is sparsely soluble in many organic solvents.

 Preparation

 Nitronium tetrafluoroborate can be prepared by adding a mixture of anhydrous hydrogen fluoride and boron trifluoride to a nitromethane solution of nitric acid or dinitrogen pentoxide.

 Applications

-Nitronium tetrafluoroborate is used as a nitration agent.
+Nitronium tetrafluoroborate is used in organic synthesis as an electrophilic nitrating agent and a mild oxidant.